ImperitusSoftware/AI-Blocklist-for-SearXNG/README.md

 If you wish to use uBlacklist or a host file, please refer to the original repository (https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist).

 ## Installing the blocklist for uBlock Origin
+This version of the blocklist has two variants- one for most of the tabs in SearXNG (General, Videos, News, etc), and one for the Image tab exclusively.
+These differences exist to account for the fact that the original link of an image is obscured when using SearXNG's image proxy, and so the Image blocklist must instead use the 'Source' element of each image.

 ### Manual Import